lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 When the scratch flag variable is true, we will output the page number HTML using the same markup as before.

-### Advanced page numbers
+### Complex page numbers

-As for the advanced page number links, we can use an <code>if</code> statement to check for lower limit links, upper limit links and lastly middle page links.
+As for the complex page number links, we can use an <code>if</code> statement to check for lower limit links, upper limit links and middle page links.

 {{< highlight html >}}
 <!-- Lower limit pages. -->